-Unless otherwise stated, Chile has converted amounts relating to a period into U.S. dollars ("U.S. dollars," "dollars" or "US\$") or Chilean pesos ("pesos," "Chilean pesos" or "Ps.") using the average exchange rate for that period.
-For amounts at period end, Chilean pesos are translated into U.S. dollar amounts using the exchange rate at the period end.
+Unless otherwise stated, Chile has converted historical amounts translated into U.S. dollars ("U.S. dollars," "dollars" or "US\$") or pesos ("pesos," "Chilean pesos" or "Ps.") at the exchange rate as of December 31, 2014.
 Translations of pesos to dollars have been made for the convenience of the reader only and should not be construed as a representation that the amounts in question have been, could have been or could be converted into dollars at any particular rate or at all.

-THE OFFERING
+SUMMARY OF THE OFFERING